balazsdukai/GetData_Proj1/CodeBook.md

 * id : the identification number of the test subject
 * activity : the activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) performed by the person
-* columns from "tBodyAcc.mean...X" to "fBodyBodyGyroJerkMag.std.." : average values of the normalized feature vectors (see more in detail below).
+* columns from "tBodyAcc.mean...X" to "fBodyBodyGyroJerkMag.std.." : average values of the normalized feature vectors (see more in detail at Features).

 ### The raw data was summarized as it follows: